raspberrypilearning/burping-jelly-baby/worksheet.md

 1. Looking at the following GPIO diagram, comapre it to your Raspberry Pi.

-    *GPIO stands for **General Purpose Input Output**.
+   GPIO stands for **General Purpose Input Output**.
 It is a way in which the Raspberry Pi can control and monitor the outside world by being connected to electronic circuits.
-The Pi is able to control LEDs, turning them on or off, or motors, or many other things.
-It is also able to detect whether a switch has been pressed, or temperature, or light.*
+The Pi is able to control LEDs, or motors, or many other things.
+It is also able to detect whether or not a switch has been pressed.

    You'll be using a single ground pin (marked `GND`) and a GPIO pin (marked `GPIO`):

 |            |            |
 |-----------:|:-----------|